sagabanana/-60daysofudacity/README.md

 https://www.youtube.com/watch?v=_h1ooyyFkF0&app=desktop
 4. Today's workout:  Attended GX Fest; Core together, Power Sculpt, EDGE, Dancy Party Have a serene, restful Sat night!!  @Siddharth Srivastava @Helena Barmer @annaSWE @Erika Yoon @Mateusz @Oudarjya Sen Sarma @Stark @Berenice @Evi @Sourav

+## 7/14/2019
+Day 18:
+1. Corresponded on Slack.
+Thanks so much for @Stark @nabhanpv @Shashi Gharti @Eileen @Maria @Berenice @Evi @Nora @AbdElrhman @annaSWE @Sourav @Helena Barmer @Oudarjya Sen Sarma and many others for caring, remembering and encouraging me to study and empowering me to keep going and welcoming me to walk with you.
+I cannot fathom the possibility, the random chance to cross paths with you and have you in my life.
+You guys are truly amazing!!
+You make my heart warm and happy.
+2. Watched intro to Neural Networks from Intro to Deep Learning with Pytorch; Udacity
+3. Lead Yoga practice/meditation and made Korean style veggie pancake for friends honoring who are vegetarian/vegan

+Wishing all a lovely Sunday night!!!!